wmjarosko/DSDA/README.md

 Set Data Out to ON.

-Set Data Out IP Address to 127.0.0.1 (localhost).
+Set Data Out IP Address to the IP address of the machine that the script will run on, 127.0.0.1 if you want to use the overlay on top of Forza.

 Set Data Out IP Port to 5300.